Marika-0/hxtf/README.md

 > If a test is not included in the Test Run, references to it from `addCase()` functions in Test Brokers are removed.
 Without any references to the type, the Haxe compiler will ignore it an it won't be included in compilation of the Test Run.

-> If a test is marked as "push" and "pull", the exclusion of that test will take precidence but the effects of a test being included will remain.
+> If a test is marked as "push" and "pull", the exclusion of that test will take precedence but the effects of a test being included will remain.
 Other tests not marked as "push" still won't be included.

 Test Cases